jeandrek/s2-oldflash/README.md

 link](https://github.com/jeandrek/s2-oldflash/raw/flash-9/bin/s2-flash9.swf)).
 If you want to compile yourself, set `FLEX_HOME` in build.properties or local.properties, and place framework.swc from the Flex 2.0.1 SDK ([Adobe download link](https://helpx.adobe.com/x-productkb/multi/flex-2-0-1-hotfix.html)) in this directory.
-Flex also needs playerglobal.swc (also there).
+Flex also needs playerglobal.swc (also in SDK).
 Run `ant` to build.

 Apologies for the extremely messy commenting-out (may fix later).